getchip/DIP-Docs/source/includes/_vga.md

 ## Requirements

  * C.H.I.P. with C.H.I.P.
-OS 1.1 with Debian 4.4 kernel
+OS 1.1
  * VGA display
- * VGA cable (we recommend a cable with Ferrite beads) If you don't have Debian 4.4, or if you are unsure, [follow this guide](getchip.com/update)
+ * VGA cable (we recommend a cable with Ferrite beads) If youneed to update your OS, [follow this guide](getchip.com/update)

 ## Use It